-Delicious, hearty Quebec-Style Yellow Split Pea Soup, with carrots, celery, onion and spices, cooked low and slow,for a filling soup, perfect for lunch or dinner.
+Delicious and hearty, this Quebec-Style Yellow Split Pea Soup cooks low and slow with vegetables and a ham hock, for a filling soup, perfect for lunch or dinner.

 Fall’s cooler weather has definitely arrived here and so has my favourite Fall food – soup!
 Yes, it’s been a while, as soup is not on the menu during the warmer months.
 I’ve missed it, so for the next couple of weeks, I’ll be celebrating Fall soup, starting with this Quebec Style Split Pea Soup.